Shoulder Bursitis

 - Avoiding heat treatment

 If these fail to treat your symptoms, your doctor might suggest a steroid injection.
 This decreases swelling and inflammation but may have unwanted side effects.
-For this reason, your doctor may suggest physical therapy and other simple treatments before injection.
+For this reason, your doctor may suggest physical therapy and other treatments first.

 However, if your symptoms remain after a few weeks of medication, ice, and physical therapy, a steroid injection can be trialled.